Methods changes during the COVID-19 period

 The ABS’ official population estimates have played a key role in informing responses during COVID-19, including for vaccination rates.
 The impact of COVID-19 has resulted in the need for some methodological change to maintain data series.

 To ensure the ongoing production of fit-for-purpose official population estimates through the COVID-19 pandemic, the ABS continues to assess the likely impact of changed traveller behaviour on preliminary overseas migration estimates, a component of ERP.
 The ABS has introduced more frequent revisions to overseas migration to ensure the suite of demographic statistics continue to be of high quality and reflect the most timely data available.
-Preliminary overseas migration estimates will be revised every quarter over four quarters, instead of once after four quarters, until it becomes final.
+Preliminary overseas migration estimates are revised every quarter over four quarters, instead of once after four quarters, until it becomes final.
 These more frequent revisions will ensure the most timely and accurate data flows through to ERP.

 Labour statistics during COVID-19 period